-Medicine is gravitating more and more toward a holistic approach that incorporates a patient’s background and community into his/her care, and medical schools want to know that you recognize the importance of this as a future physician.
-(Bonus points if you get involved with an organization that serves traditionally underserved populations!
-Some medical schools will specifically ask how you plan to help underserved populations in your career.)
+Medicine is gravitating more and more toward a holistic approach that incorporates a patient’s background and community into their care, and medical schools want to know that you recognize the importance of this as a future physician.

 The bottom line?
-If you pursue your passions and actively engage in them, you’ll have the foundation for a strong medical school application!
+If you pursue your passions and actively engage with them, you’ll already have the foundation of a strong Work and Activities section!

 Help Where You Need it Most

 We offer one-on-one advising, essay editing, application editing, mock interviews, and more based on key tactics only the top-performing physicians know about—such as how to make your extracurriculars look as impressive as possible.